wieslawsoltes/Dock/docs/dock-sizing.md

 ```

 This is useful when combining fixed size panes with resizable ones or when you want to lock down a layout entirely.
-Setting `ResizePreview="True"` shows only a drag indicator while moving and applies the size when released.
-The splitter is highlighted during the drag so the preview remains visible against any background.
+Setting `ResizePreview="True"` shows a drag preview while moving and applies the size when released.

 ## Common scenarios